Gov. Reynolds praises Dubuque, touts importance of downtown development during visit

 “We found that most people outside of Iowa underestimate what our state has to offer,” she said.
 “It’s not that they have a negative impression.
 It’s that they don’t have much of an impression at all.”

-Competing against mega-retailers like Amazon presents another challenge to downtown businesses, Reynolds acknowledged.
+Competing against mega-retailers and e-commerce companies like Amazon presents another challenge to downtown businesses, Reynolds acknowledged.

-She said that evening the taxation playing field was a big step forward.
+She said that leveling the taxation playing field was a big step forward.
+In 2018, Reynolds signed legislation that applies sales tax to sales over the internet in Iowa.

 Even so, small businesses must find a way to stand out from the competition.